 Dr. Pinto-Martin teaches undergraduate "Statistics" with a focus on the real world application of statistical knowledge.
-In addition, she teaches an "Introduction to the Principles" and " Methods of Epidemiology," a course that is very popular with researchers who want to learn about the techniques of epidemiologic research.
+In addition, she teaches "Introduction to the Principles and Methods of Epidemiology," a course that is very popular with researchers who want to learn about the techniques of epidemiologic research.

 Hillary CM Nelson, PhD MPH is a public health practitioner and the Interim Director of Education for the University of Pennsylvania's Center of Public Health Initiatives (CPHI) and the MPH program in the Perelman School of Medicine.
 Dr. Nelson came to public health as a second career.
 She earned her PhD in Biochemistry from the Massachusetts Institute of Technology, ran an NIH-funded research lab, and is also an Associate Professor of Biochemistry & Biophysics in the Perelman School of Medicine.
 In 2011, she earned her MPH from Penn, with fieldwork on the Affordable Care Act and capstone policy work on Antibiotic Use in Food-producing Animals.
 Dr. Nelson is very interested in the intersection between biomedical science and public health.
 She co-directs the Public Health Certificate Program (PHCP) for biomedical research PhD students with a strong interest in public health.
 She also co-teaches the Public Health Biology elective for the MPH program.
 Dr. Nelson is also the Chair of the Health Advisory Council for Lower Merion Township.